Port Moresby, Papua Niugini - Things to Do in Port Moresby

 Getting There

-Jacksons International Airport (POM) serves as Papua New Guinea's main international gateway, located about 8 kilometers from Port Moresby city center.
-The airport receives direct flights from major Australian cities (Brisbane, Sydney, Cairns), as well as connections from Singapore, Manila, Hong Kong, and other Pacific destinations.
-Air Niugini is the national carrier, while several international airlines including Virgin Australia and Philippine Airlines provide regular service.
-From the airport, taxis, hotel shuttles, and rental cars provide transportation to the city, with the journey taking 20-30 minutes depending on traffic.
+Jackson's International Airport (POM) is Papua New Guinea's main international gateway, located about 8km from Port Moresby city center.
+The airport receives flights from major Australian cities (Brisbane, Sydney, Cairns), Manila, Singapore, and other Pacific destinations.
+Air Niugini is the national carrier, while airlines like Virgin Australia, Philippine Airlines, and Jetstar also serve the route.
+From the airport, taxis are the primary transport option to the city, costing 50-100 PGK depending on destination.
+Many hotels offer airport transfers, which should be arranged in advance for safety and convenience.

 Getting Around